DB Table Historian Provider

 Each of the components are described below.

-As far as historical pathing goes, Tags created by this provider may look something like below, with dedicated table and column components in the path.
+As far as historical pathing goes, created tags may look like the example below, with dedicated table and column components in the path.

 histprov:DB_Table_Historian:/table:group_table:/column:Sine1:/timestamp:my_timestamp_column